river-martin/basm/README.md

 # rasm

-An assembler-like tool for a regex assembly language (RASM)
+An assembler-like tool for a regex assembly language (RASM).

 ## Build